MakeSchool-Tutorials/Tank-Unity-VR/P06-Tank-Game/content.md

 As the final step for our game, we're going to add some Enemy Tanks, controlled by the computer.
 We're going to be writing our own Artificial Intelligence!

 If the idea of writing your own artificial intelligence, or AI, sounds scary, don't worry!
 It's just a fancy term for "rules that a thing follows."
 You've already done this tons of times.
-We're just going to do it in a slightly fancier way, using something called a state machine switch which state the enemy is in, and then have it act certain ways depending on what state it's in.
+We're going to do it in a slightly fancier way, using something called a state machine switch which state the enemy is in, and then have it act certain ways depending on what state it's in.

-To keep things simple, we're going to give our Tank the following states:
+To keep it simple, we're going to give our Tank the following states:

-- **Waiting** - in this state, the tank will just wait.
+- **Waiting** - in this state, the tank will wait.
 - **Aiming** - in this state, the tank will aim its turret at the player
 - **Firing** - in this state, the tank will fire repeatedly (with a delay) at the player

-The enemy will be in Waiting state until it can see the player, at which point it will aim, and then fire repeatedly.
+The enemy will be in `Waiting` state until it can see the player, at which point it will aim, and then fire repeatedly.
 If the enemy ever loses sight of the player, it will go back to the waiting state.

 To begin, we'll need a base tank.
 Fairly conveniently, we already have one ;).

->[action]
+> [action]
+>
->Drag out another Tank Prefab, and name it "TankEnemy," and drag it somewhere not near the player (or simply disable the player).
+Drag out another Tank Prefab, and name it "TankEnemy," and drag it somewhere not near the player (or simply disable the player).
+>
 ![The enemy](../media/Capture33.png)

 Because we've made our Tank component pretty general, we can totally still use it!
 There's some other stuff on the tank that we won't want though.

->[action]
+> [action]
+>
->Go ahead and delete the following from TankEnemy's hierarchy:
+Go ahead and delete the following from `TankEnemy`'s hierarchy:
+>
 - the ControlPanel
 - both internal Cameras that draw to the screens
 - both Quads that are acting as screens
 - the Camera Rig
+>
 ![Stuff to delete](../media/Capture34.png)

->[action]
+>
->When the Prefab connection is broken, this time, rather than hitting the "Apply" button, drag TankEnemy down to your Prefabs folder to make a *new* Prefab for the enemy tank.
+When the Prefab connection is broken, this time, rather than hitting the "Apply" button, drag `TankEnemy` down to your Prefabs folder to make a *new* Prefab for the enemy tank.
+>
 ![A new Prefab](../media/Capture35.png)

+# Controlling the enemy

 Now it's time to make a new component to control our enemy!
 You're welcome to try on your own first, but we've provided a simple (but limited and flawed) AI that you can use to get the idea of how one might work.

->[action]
+> [action]
+>
->Create a new component called TankEnemyController with the following definition, and add it to the TankEnemy Prefab:
+Create a new component called `TankEnemyController` with the following definition, and add it to the `TankEnemy` Prefab:
 >
 ```
 using UnityEngine;